RefinementReferenceCenter/Modular-MoPSS-Hive-Gate/README.md

 # Experimenter Guide

 ## Assembly
-PCB fab, Soldering, 3D printing, Acrylic tubes etc.
+- PCBs can be ordered online with the appropriate gerber files contained in the ModMoPSS hardware repository.
+BOM and Pick and place files are included as well.
-Bilder...
+- Necessary 3D-printing files, additional hardware (screws, microncotroller, cables etc.) are also included in a separate file in the hardware repository.

 ## Installation
-module testing
+The microcontrollers on each module have to be flashed with the correct firmware which can be found in the appropriate repositories.
+Care should be taken to assign appropriate I²C addresses (no duplicates) to each microcontroller and adjust the addresses appropriately for the hive module.

-## This is a work in progress, documentation and functionality are still in the process of being fine-tuned and experimentally validated
+### This is a work in progress, documentation and functionality are still in the process of being fine-tuned and experimentally validated
-### A publication for the ModMoPSS with experimental validation is in the works.
+#### A publication for the ModMoPSS with experimental validation is in the works.

 For further information don't hesitate to contact us.